 Grammar, clarity, and argument building |

-Quick Tip: The TOEFL isn't a test of speed; it's a test of strategy.
-You're rewarded for understanding and logic, not for rushing through questions.
+Quick Tip: The TOEFL tests both accuracy and time management.
+You're rewarded for understanding and logically answering, not for rushing through questions.

 Section-by-Section Breakdown